garrandall/popular-music-data/tracks/outstanding-the-gap-band.md

 Excited (Girl, you know, you know, you know you knock me out) It makes me wanna shout

-You blow my mind, baby {You blow my mind}
+You blow my mind, baby
 I'm so alive with you, baby
-You blow my mind, baby {You blow my mind}
+You blow my mind, baby
 You blow my mind, baby

-You light my fire {You light my fire}
+You light my fire
 I feel alive with you, baby, baby
-You blow my mind {You blow my mind}
+You blow my mind
-I'm satisfied {I'm satisfied}
+I'm satisfied

 Outstanding
 Girl, you knock me out